 The Capital Works Management Framework (CWMF) is a structure that has been developed to deliver the Government's objectives in relation to public sector construction procurement reform.
+It consists of a suite of best practice guidelines, standard contracts and templates documents that form the four pillars that support the Framework.

-However, as the Department of Education and Skills are the main funding body for building works to ETB schools, the DoES have taken the CWMF documents and tailored them to suit school building (Works) projects.
-The following two guidance documents should be adhered to in terms of Procurement of Contractors to undertake minor works in schools where financed by the DoES:
+However, as the Department of Education are the main funding body for building works to ETB schools, the DE have taken the CWMF documents and tailored them to suit school building (Works) projects.
+The following two guidance documents should be adhered to in terms of Procurement of Contractors to undertake minor works in schools where financed by the DE:

-- 1. TGD007 Design Team Procedures for Small Works Click here for link - 2.
-DTP 2012 Procurement of Contractors Click here for link
+- 1. TGD007 Design Team Procedures for Small Works - 2.
+Design Team Procedures 2012 4th edition Procurement of Contractors